minskylab/cargo-self/.self/src/main.rs.md

 Resource: Library Imports
-  - std.path.PathBuf
-  - async_openai.Client
-  - cargo_self.engine.model.create_code_to_ro
-  - cargo_self.engine.model.create_folder_to_ro
-  - cargo_self.engine.planner.Action
-  - cargo_self.engine.planner.Plan
-  - tokio.main
+  - std, async_openai, cargo_self, tokio

 Resource: Main Object
+  - struct ElementRule

+Resource: Operation in Main Object
+  - None

+Resource: Plan Object
-  - main
+  - Operation: new
+    - Create a new Plan object

+Resource: ConstitutionDynamic Object
-Operation: main
+  - Operation: new
-  - Get the root path from Cargo.toml file
-  - Create a new plan with the root path
+    - Create a new ConstitutionDynamic object with constitution_name as a parameter

+Resource: Client Object
+  - Operation: new
+    - Create a new Client object

+Resource: PathBuf Object
+  - Operation: from
-  - Create a new client
+    - Create a new PathBuf object with "./Cargo.toml" as a parameter

+Resource: async_main()
+  - Operation: async_main
+    - The main async function that serves as the entry point of the program

+Resource: Code Execution
+  - Operation: for loop
-  - Iterate through each step in the plan
+    - Iterate over the steps in the plan
+      - Operation: match
+        - Perform pattern matching on each step
+      - Operation: Action::CodeToRO
-    - If the step is Action::CodeToRO:
+        - If the step is of type Action::CodeToRO
-      - Print "code to ro: <element>"
+          - Operation: calcualte_for_element
+            - Calculate the constitution rule for the element and nodes
+          - Operation: client.chat().create()
-      - Create a request to convert code to ro using the element's content
+            - Create a chat message with the calculated request
-      - If the request is successful:
-        - Get the new_self_content from the response
+          - Operation: write_new_self_content()
-        - Write the new_self_content to the element
+            - Write the new self content obtained from the response to the element
+      - Operation: Action::FolderToRO
-    - If the step is Action::FolderToRO:
+        - If the step is of type Action::FolderToRO
-      - Print "folder to ro: <element>"
-      - Print "neighbors: <children>"
+          - Operation: calcualte_for_element
-      - Create a request to convert folder to ro using the element and children
+            - Calculate the constitution rule for the element and nodes
+          - Operation: client.chat().create()
-      - If the request is successful:
+            - Create a chat message with the calculated request
-        - Get the new_self_content from the response
+          - Operation: write_new_self_content()
-        - Write the new_self_content to the element
+            - Write the new self content obtained from the response to the element